dequelabs/cauldron/CONTRIBUTING.md

 Cauldron is Deque's design system / pattern library for building accessible ui as part of our products as Deque.
 Cauldron consists of several parts, [react](./packages/react), [styles](./packages/styles), and [documentation](./docs).

 As Cauldron is first and foremost a design system for building products at Deque, this means we won't necessarily have 1:1 parity with other design systems.
-Patterns that don't exist in Deque product ui won't be added as a component within the design system.
+Patterns that don't exist in Deque product UI won't be added as a component within the design system.

 ### Discussing proprietary features